Greetings from France, visitor! Don't hesitate to, yeah, well, hit the dude with, like, your question, man.

 For the metalheads, my growling voice is ready to lay some gutural lyrics of yours, with pleasure /-\

 \-/ As a student, I've come to work with Jazz, Brit rock, prog rock and metal bands.
 I also had dozen of live gig training sessions, the worst it is, the better you become (shitty hardware, shitty staff, but you get the job done) /-\

-Recently, I tend to work with more metal bands (live and studio), but I did some beatmaking and mixing with a rapper too, and focused on the vocal work.
+\-/ Recently, I tend to work with more metal bands (live and studio), but I did some beatmaking (just a few times tbh).

 Here is a pitch of my projects:

 - MASSIVE SELF KILLING, 'Twelve visions of chaos' (Recording / Mixing Engineer / Producer) -

 I worked on their debut album released in 2018.

 - BEYOND REMAINS, 'After The Violence' (Recording / Mixing Engineer / Producer)

 /-\ ' The Rythm Of Night' \-/ (Yeah sue me) => bit.ly/2QmBL04

 Would love to hear from you.
 Click the contact button above to get in touch.